-Insurance and Risk Management Fund - This fund is used to account for the costs and operations of insurance and risk management including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, payment of premiums, establishment and operation of self-insurance reserves, equipment and renovations, depreciation, and other costs associated with program operations.

-Resources in the Fund are generated from assessments to other District funds, investment earnings, transfers, and reimbursements.
+Insurance and Risk Management Fund - This fund is used to account for the costs and operations of insurance and risk management including, but not limited to, salaries and benefits; supplies and materials; professional and technical services: payment of premiums: establishment and operation of self-insurance reserves; equipment and renovations; depreciation; and other costs associated with program benefits; supplies and materials; professional and technical to other District funds, investment earnings, transfers, services; equipment and remodeling; depreciation; and other and reimbursements.
 Assessments to other funds are proportionately allocated among the various funds operated by the District.

-All assets of the Fund are to be applied exclusively toward the purposes for which the funds have been generated.
-The budget shall be established each year using projections that involve the establishment of rates to be charged and assessments to other funds, expenditures, and liability reserves in order that the ending net position balance equals one-fourth of the ensuing year's estimated losses based on an independent actuarial study that is conducted annually, utilizing an actuarial confidence level of not less than 50%.
+to reimbursements and transfers associated with graphic the purposes for which the funds have been generated.
+The arts productions.
+It is intended by the Board that the Fund budget shall be established each year using projections must be operated such that all costs associated with the that involve the establishment of rates to be charged and program are borne exclusively by user charges to schools assessments to other funds, expenditures, and liability and departments of the District and by other reimbursements reserves in order that the ending net position balance equals received for services.
+Any transfers of funds for capital needs one-fourth of the ensuing year's estimated losses based on an independent actuarial study that is conducted annually, utilizing an actuarial confidence level of not less than 50%.

-When the net position balance of the Fund exceeds or is less than the required budgeted amount for the ensuing fiscal year, the rates charged, assessments, or transfers established for that Fund are to be adjusted in the ensuing fiscal year to meet the objectives stated above.
-The budgets for the District's other funds are also established accordingly to accommodate such rates, assessments, or transfers.
+is to be established using projections of resources and than the required budgeted amount for the ensuing fiscal year, expenditures of charges to schools and departments that the rates charged, assessments, or transfers established for will maintain an ending net position balance equal to the that Fund are to be adjusted in the ensuing fiscal year to meet amount of two months' operating costs for the ensuing year. the objectives stated above.
+The budgets for the District's Additional balances beyond two months' operating costs other funds are also established accordingly to accommodate

-It is deemed by the Board that a net position balance of one-fourth of the ensuing year's anticipated losses (based upon the annual actuarial study at a confidence level of not less than 50%) is reasonable and necessary to carry out the purposes of the Fund.
+It is deemed by the Board that a net position balance of one-Should the year-end net position balance exceed or be less fourth of the ensuing year's anticipated losses (based upon than two months' operating costs for the ensuing fiscal year the annual actuarial study at a confidence level of not less (plus planned accumulations for capital acquisition), the than 50%) is reasonable and necessary to carry out the